 The University of Bristol offers world-class research opportunities, linked to training in a number of excellent clinical teams.
 The range of programmes and the quality of research teams make the Severn Specialised Foundation Programmes (SFPs) stand out.
-This is recognised by the testimonials from our current and past trainees and also indicated by the degree of competition to secure these posts (6 - 10 applicants per post).
+This is recognised by the testimonials from our current and past foundation doctors and also indicated by the degree of competition to secure these posts (6 - 10 applicants per post).

 The Severn Foundation School and the University of Bristol offer 15 Specialised Foundation Programmes.
 Uniquely our research opportunities are unbundled from the clinical rotations allowing successful applicants to competitively select the most suitable combination of research area and clinical rotation.
 There are a wide variety of research opportunities encompassing a range of academic subjects.
 Thus the SFPs in Severn offer a great opportunity for future academic clinicians to start their career and develop a good grounding in clinical research.